Here you’ll find answers to the most common questions about South Korean won (KRW) transfers.

 date of birth — this has to match their bank account

-email address — our partner bank PayGate might email your recipient
+email address — our partner PayGate might email your recipient for further identification

 reason why you’re sending money, which you’ll need to select from a dropdown menu